NSP2 Housing Program

 The Lake Worth CRA Consortium applied for and received $23,237,500 in grant funding from the U.S. Department of Housing and Urban Redevelopment (HUD) on January 14, 2010.
 This funding is part of the American Recovery and Reinvestment Act of 2009, and is better known as the Neighborhood Stabilization Program (NSP).
-Funding will be primarily used to purchase, rehabilitate and demolish foreclosed homes within the City of Lake Worth.
-Some funding will also be available to provide homebuyer counseling, "green" maintenance, financing and subsidy programs for working class individuals.
-The Consortium consists of 20 community based organizations and local companies.
+Funding was used to purchase, rehabilitate and demolish foreclosed homes within the City of Lake Worth.
+Some funding was also available to provide homebuyer counseling, "green" maintenance, financing and subsidy programs for working class individuals.
+The Consortium consisted of 20 community based organizations and local companies.

-The CRA has partnered with two major organizations to provide housing to qualified residents who desire to be a part of the Lake Worth community.
-The partners are Adopt-A-Family of the Palm Beaches and Habitat for Humanity.
+The CRA partnered with two major organizations, Adopt a Family and Habitat for Humanity, to provide housing to qualified residents who desired to be a part of the Lake Worth community.